Centre for Indigenous Theatre

-The Centre for Indigenous Theatre is a non-for profit theater educational institution located in Toronto, Ontario.
+The Centre for Indigenous Theatre is a non-profit theater educational institution located in Toronto, Ontario.
 It focuses on performance art from an Indigenous cultural foundation.

+The goal of the Centre "is to develop and implement educational programs that promote and foster an understanding of Indigenous Theatre while providing the highest caliber arts training to Indigenous students from across Canada."

 History

 James H. Buller founded the Centre in 1974 as the Native Theatre School with the Association for Native Development in the Performing and Visual Arts.
 Buller was a noted opera and musical comedy singer.

-While earlier in the Canadian Navy before founding the school, Buller competed as a popular boxer known as "Gentleman Jim".
-He wanted to see aboriginal actors, playwrights and directors flourish across Canada and create a network of Aboriginal theatre companies.
+Before founding the school, Buller served in the Royal Canadian Navy and competed as a popular boxer known as "Gentleman Jim".
+He wanted to see Aboriginal actors, playwrights and directors flourish across Canada and create a network of Aboriginal theatre companies.

-The School changed its name to the Centre for Indigenous Theatre in 1994.
-The Centre first offered a one-year program which was expanded to a two-year program.
-By 1998, the program offered an additional, and optional, third year.
+The school changed its name to the Centre for Indigenous Theatre in 1994.
+The Centre first offered a one-year program, which was later expanded to a two-year program.
+By 1998, the program offered an additional, optional third year.

-Goal

-"The Centre's goal is to develop and implement educational programs that promote and foster an understanding of Indigenous Theatre while providing the highest caliber arts training to Indigenous students from across Canada."